DeLeT Longitudinal Survey

 We aim to develop a more sophisticated understanding of the career choices that DeLeT fellows make and the factors that shape their choices to stay in teaching, become teacher leaders or administrators or leave the classroom to pursue alternative careers.
 We also seek to understand more about their views of day school teaching, and how their teaching practice and professional identities develop and are shaped by their interactions with school leadership and professional communities in their schools.

-The project is gearing up toward the distribution of the third alum survey to cohorts 1 through 8, scheduled to begin on February 2012.
+The project is gearing up toward the distribution of the fourth alumni survey to cohorts 1 through 10, scheduled to begin in March 2014.